Tsanko Tsvetanov

 Tsanko Nikolaev Tsvetanov (Цанко Hиколaeв Цветанов; born 6 January 1970) is a Bulgarian former professional footballer who played as a left-back.
-After ending his playing career he began coaching.
+After ending his playing career he began coaching, most of the time being the assistant of manager Stanimir Stoilov.

 Club career

 Tsvetanov was born in Svishtov, Bulgaria.
 His professional career began in 1987 by playing one season for Akademik Svishtov.
 Soon he was noticed by Etar Veliko Tarnovo, a team that was a powerhouse in Bulgarian football at the time.
 He played five seasons and over 140 league matches for the Bolyars.
 In 1993, he was transferred to Levski Sofia, the champions of Bulgaria for the previous season.
 After leaving Levski he had a brief stay at Waldhof Mannheim.
 He signed for Aberdeen in the summer of 1996 and returned in Germany to play three seasons for FC Energie Cottbus.
 He ended his career at Etar Veliko Tarnovo.

 International career

 Tsvetanov made 40 appearances for the Bulgaria national team.
 He was part of the squad that reached the semi-finals of the 1994 World Cup, which remains the biggest success in the history of Bulgarian football.
 He also played at Euro 96, appearing in all three group stage matches.